 Why does this happen?
 The reasons could be loneliness, or his “once last chance” attempt to prove masculinity, or an attempt by the female to “save” him from these desires by her intense love.
 And your son or daughter may have a secret crush on this person, believing that eventually the “gay” friend will love them in the same way.
 Alcohol is often a factor that may suddenly transform the friendship into a hook-up, just like it’s happening among heterosexual students.

 But the issues with a “gay-straight” encounter are enormous.
 Not just the usual pregnancy concern, but the sexually transmitted disease risks can be great.
-Young men who have homosexual attractions have usually done something about it by late high school and certainly by college.
+Young men who have homosexual attractions or who are gender "fluid" have usually done something about it by late high school and certainly by college.
 This may have involved casual sex readily available at “gay” bars, or even encounters in public parks or restrooms.
-The encounter may have been with an older, possibly HIV-infected male.
+The encounter may have been with an older male, possibly carrying a sexually transmitted infection.
 Girls who have lesbian feelings may have already had sex with both males and females, since early sexual initiation is common among lesbians.
 For your son who may be infatuated with this person, she may have an STD or could become pregnant.

 Gender Identity.
 But let’s say you are very sure that no sexual attraction or risk exists in this friendship.
 Still, there are other reasons to be wary.
 A casual relationship may pose little risk, but the closer the friendship, the more influence this person will have on your son or daughter’s beliefs about homosexuality, and about masculinity and femininity.
-I have talked with many teens in youth groups, high school classes, etc. and have been told by loyal friends of homosexuals that they really believe their friends’ claim that he or she was “born that way.”
+I have talked with many teens in youth groups, high school classes, etc. and have been told by loyal friends of homosexuals that they really believe their friends’ claim that he or she was “born that way” or "born in the wrong sex body."
 The heartfelt assertion that this is just “who I am” may make your child doubt anything you may tell him or her.
 Particularly for girls, it may influence your daughter to buy into some very negative feminist ideology as well and may influence her concept of her own femininity.

 Being close friends with an opposite sex homosexual may begin to influence the type of members of the opposite sex your son or daughter chooses to date.
 Will your son begin to choose more aggressive women?
 Will your daughter prefer more passive or feminized males?
 Spending time with a gender-confused person may create very distorted ideals and expectations in your child that may not be readily apparent.

 Christian Faith.
 The biggest danger is what this friendship will do to genuine Christian faith.
-Your child will hear the assertion over and over that the friend is not only well-adjusted, but sure that he could never be anything other than homosexual.
+Your child will hear the assertion over and over that the friend is not only well-adjusted, but sure that he could never be anything other than homosexual, or is really trapped in the wrong sex body.
 This is certainly a firm belief, but it’s not based on reality.
-The long-term evidence is that homosexuality arises out of dysfunction, including experiences like child sexual abuse, poor relationships with parents (especially the same sex parent), and peer difficulties.
+The long-term evidence is that homosexuality and gender confusion arise out of dysfunction, including experiences like child sexual abuse, poor relationships with parents (especially the same sex parent), and peer difficulties.
 An introspective personality, and the availability of pornography may then turn a slight attraction into obsessive fantasies.
+It may influence the person with a shaky gender identity to fantasize about "becoming" the opposite sex (which can never actually happen).

 The claim once made about the elusive “gay gene” has been quietly dropped by most of the pro-homosexual organizations, because it can’t be supported by science.
 Instead, the approach has begun to be, “Well, it doesn’t matter—if this is what we want, it must be natural and okay.”
 But dangerous behavior that arises out of unhappy, unhealthy circumstances does not call for affirmation.
 It cries out for a solution.
-Rather than blessing anal sex between 14- year- old boys—which is what the homosexual advocacy groups support—most parents readily see that this is tantamount to insanity.
+Rather than blessing anal sex between 14- year- old boys—which is what "LGBTQ" advocacy groups believe is normal—most parents readily see that this is tantamount to insanity.

-The homosexually-inclined teen or college student invariably has a distorted version of faith.
+The homosexually-inclined teen or college student, or the one who is gender deviant, invariably has a distorted version of faith.
 Sometimes it’s a New Age philosophy, sometimes lately even wicca or witchcraft.
 More commonly, it’s a compromised “christianity” that doesn’t believe Christ was our Saviour and maintains that there are many versions of truth.
 They will often have adopted the convoluted justifications for homosexuality that have been recently developed by homosexual-friendly churches.
 Along with this is usually an ample dose of hostility toward Christians who believe the truth, including you as your child’s hateful, repressed and obviously uninformed parents.
 Is this what you want your child to hear over and over?

 This can be an opportunity for your child to reach out—but only if he/she is very, very strong in faith and otherwise in a secure place along the rocky road of adolescence.
 And, only older teens should be allowed this option.
 Younger children are still at too much risk in those formative years.
 But older, strongly –grounded students can share the Gospel with a homosexual friend, being careful not to condone their behavior, nor to discredit other Christians who believe what God’s Word teaches.